 With jacquard webbing, designs have the ability be more complex - which is useful when trying to depict some of our favorite landscapes and natural elements.

 Our designers translate these inspirations into rough sketches using a blank graphic that has cells to represent every pick (on the face of a webbing, each crosswise or weave is one pick).
 In just one inch of 25mm webbing, there are roughly 525 picks.

 Here’s a zoomed-in look at the process of developing one of the patterns of our Crag™ Leash and Collar, Sunset.

 In 2020, we released collars with reflective thread integrated into a pattern for the first time.
 Being able to integrate the reflective thread into the webbing has major perks because, like with patterns, it's more durable than having it simply printed on the webbing.

 Introducing reflectivity to an already complicated process meant we encountered several challenges finding manufacturers when we first set down that path.

 In a typical jacquard weave, it uses the same thread type, so it all kind of marches together.
 The machine needs to be at a specific tension setting depending on what type of thread it is using.
 Two different thread types (e.g. reflective and non-reflective) means two different tension settings, and that’s what makes it super tricky.

-We worked with our partners to figure out the settings to make it work.
-They still have to run the machines slower than they usually do, monitoring the status of the threads to make sure that nothing breaks – or, inversely, is not tight enough which would pose a durability risk.
+We worked with our partners to figure out how to make it work.
+They still have to run the machines slower than they usually do, monitoring the status of the threads to make sure that nothing breaks, or, inversely, is not tight enough and creating a durability issue.